Overview: Query Builder for HubSpot Marketing (Blogs)

 How to access the Query Builder for HubSpot Marketing (Blogs)

-Navigate to Data Manager > Query Builder to access the Query Builder for HubSpot Marketing.
+Navigate to Metrics > Query Builder to access the Query Builder for HubSpot Marketing.
 Click the green + Create Custom Metric button and select your connected HubSpot Marketing Account from the Data Source drop-down list.
 Select the Blog button.

 Query Builder is available in Plus and Business Accounts.
 Agency Basic Accounts have access to Query Builder in the Agency Account only.
 Request a trial of Query Builder by following